GorGylka/UDPBD-A5-V11/README.md

 -You cannot use any other version of OPL, UDPBD works only in this specific version.

+-Connect USB to router Before power on, eject USB after power off. there is no Plug-in-play, all scripts run once its starts.

 -If USB drive is connected to the PS2 while OPL is running, UDPBD will not start.

 -I disable WiFi and disable unsoldered LANs to reduce power consumption, but it still strongly recommend: